NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     If positive, limit the spread of the disparity to this value (horizontally and vertically, centered at the median value).
 Do not specify together with ``corr-search-limit``.
+    Use this with care.
+With non-mapprojected images, the valid spread of the disparity can be a few thousand pixels, if the terrain is very steep.
+With mapprojected images this likely should be under 100-200 pixels.

 corr-search-limit (*integer integer integer integer*)
     Set these parameters to constrain the search range that ``parallel_stereo`` automatically computes when ``corr-search`` is